Course Syllabus

 Field Study Reflections (3)

-Following each of three field studies (Fotografiska, Swedish Historical Museum, and Skansen), students will post a brief reflection (minimum 200 words), responding to instructor prompt(s) which ask the student to integrate the field study with assigned readings, class lectures, and discussions.
+Following each of three field studies (Frya Elementen, Spiritmuseum, and Aging Research Center at the Karolinska Institute), students will post a brief reflection (minimum 200 words), responding to instructor prompt(s) which ask the student to integrate the field study with assigned readings, class lectures, and discussions.
+Due dates for each of these reflections are reflected in the course calendar.

 End of Session Reflection Paper